amirgro/first-words-quiz/README.md

 ## Usage

 Just let your child identify the diffrent images.
-The current version supportes hebrew only.
+The current version supports hebrew only.

 ## Contributing